-In public space Signe Johannessen work together with artist Erik Rören as the duo Rören/Johannessen.
-They influence a given environment by investigating the needs of those people who use it.
-Rören/Johannessen is interested in a site’s historical description and its potential.
+In public space, Signe Johannessen works together with artist Erik Rören as the duo Rören/Johannessen.
+They intervene in and influence a given environment by investigating the needs of those people who use it.
+Rören/Johannessen are interested in a site’s historical description and its potential.
 The work is carried out through close collaborations with selected groups.
-The process includes a collective and context-dependent working process that influences the resulting Artwork.
+Their methods include a collective and context-dependent working process that influences the resulting artwork.
 Rören/Johannessen strive to open up public spaces and make them relevant and communicative for different groups in society.
-Together they work actively for a more open, more inclusive and more tolerant social atmosphere, and they often begin by considering marginalized questions and/or repressed social issues.
+Together they work actively for a more open, more inclusive and more tolerant social atmosphere; and they often begin by considering marginalized questions and/or repressed social issues.

-Rören/Johannessen aims to share the feeling the they have when they work in public space – that citizens can influence their shared spaces and their society, and anything can be possible.
-Rören/Johannessens work strive to highlight hidden powers and social structures.
-In this manner, they carry the artistic process and citizens closer to the final result, to decision-making and by extension, to the decision makers.
-Rören/Johannessen’s projects in public space is all about displacing power through joy, community and dialogue.
+Rören/Johannessen aim to share the feeling that they have when they work in public space: that citizens can influence their shared spaces and their society, and that anything can be possible.
+Rören/Johannessen’s work strives to highlight hidden powers and social structures.
+In this manner, they carry both the artistic process and citizens closer to the final result, to decision-making and, by extension, to the decision makers.
+Rören/Johannessen’s projects in public space are all about displacing power through joy, community and dialogue.